tkephart96/tkephart96/README.md

 🌱 I’m currently playing around with data that catches my interest

-📖 I learned Data Science at [Codeup](https://codeup.edu/program/data-science/)
+📖 I initially learned Data Science at Codeup and I'm now working towards a Master of Science in Data Science at the University of Colorado Boulder

 🔭 I'm interested in the ways data can be used for a multitude of things, especially for nature, science, and natural language